 How does Fixed Deposit work?

-- Customers can use the FD calculator to determine the total interest that will be earned on the deposited amount
+- Customers can use a fixed deposit calculator to determine the total interest that will be earned on the deposited amount.

 - The advantages of a fixed deposit